inzk0518/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Listing property list

+1. Listing the full property list

+    1. Prerequisites: On property list page.
+If you are not, use command `filterproperty` to do so.

+    1. Test case: `list`<br>
+       Expected: The full existing property list will be shown.
+Success message shown in status message.

+### Switching to property list

+1. Switching the list to property list

+    1. Test case: `filterproperty`
+       Expected: The list will switch to display the property list.

+### Filtering properties

+1. Filtering properties from the displaying property list

+    1. Prerequisites: Property list with multiple properties is displayed.
+If you are on contact list, switch to property list using command `filterproperty`.

+    1. Test case: `filterproperty a/Geylang bed/3`<br>
+       Expected: Properties with address containing word 'Geylang' and 3 bedroom will be listed.
+Number of property listed shown in the status message.
+    1. Test case: `filtercontact t/condo limit/10 offset/1`<br>
+       Expected: Contact with type condo starting from second will be listed.
+The list size will not be more than 10.
+    1. Test case: `filterproperty`<br>
+       Expected: No change to the property list.
+    1. Test case: `filterproperty abc/Apple`<br>
+       Expected: No change to the property list.
+Error details shown in the status message.
+    1. Test case: `filterproperty abc`<br>
+       Expected: No change to the property list.

+### Clearing all entries

+1. Clearing ALL contacts and properties from the application.

+    1. Test case: `clear`<br>
+       Expected: All contacts and properties are cleared from the list.
+Success message shown in status message.

+### Exiting the program

+1. Exiting the program

+    1. Test case: `exit`<br>
+       Expected: The app shut down.

 1. _{ more test cases …​ }_